-- Pick your trade show event as far in advance as possible, a minimum of 6 months if possible.
-See if you can obtain an exhibitor’s kit or handbook from the sponsor before paying to enter the show, and then read this material carefully before securing your booth space and location.
+- Pick your trade show exhibit event as far in advance as possible, a minimum of 6 months if possible.
+See if you can obtain an exhibitor s kit or handbook from the sponsor before paying to enter the show, and then read this material carefully before securing your trade show booths space and location.

 - Build a formal master trade show plan.
 Involve both the decision-makers and the marketing team.
 There are several aspects to building a great master plan, but here are some highlights that directly influence your exhibit:

-- Develop the central marketing message or ultimate intent of display.
+- Develop the central marketing message or ultimate intent of the popup displays.
 This is the theme and message that your display should convey to all visitors: brand reinforcement, new product(s), services, new market, etc.

 - Create your goals and objectives that you will target for the show.

 - Build a comprehensive budget.
 Here again there are many facets to a complete budget; the purchase/rental allocation amount for your exhibit is one piece of this budget.